mike-rogers/mike-rogers.github.com/_posts/2012-12-22-thanks-boss.md

 The week ended.
 The software went to the testers.
 Everyone was amazed.
 I never went back to the Old Way.

 But I did put out an updated resume and start looking elsewhere.
-To my mind, my nascient family deserved more stability, and needed me to be there for them instead of coming home every day and collapsing from exhaustion.
+To my mind, my nascent family deserved more stability, and needed me to be there for them instead of coming home every day and collapsing from exhaustion.

 And I was angry.
 Furious that this manager, this guy who was hired to deal with flesh-and-blood humans, could be so capricious with termination, holding my job out like a carrot on a stick.
 I couldn't look at him without becoming angry, and during my exit interview I named him as the sole reason for my leaving.